ebensteinLab/Irys-data-analysis/README.md

    The reported labels take up 3 bp in the BED file.
 You can then extend them separately to account for optical resolution.

-2. BED file of alignment regions of molecules that had at least 1 label in QUERY channel
+2. BED file of alignment regions of molecules.

-   **Note** that in order to get a BED file of **all** aligned molecules, you need to run the script twice, once for each channel, then merge the files using the _Merge two molecule regions BED files_ script.
+   **Note** that in **older versions** of the script, to get a BED file of **all** aligned molecules, you had to run the script twice, once for each channel, then merge the files using the _Merge two molecule regions BED files_ script.
+This step is **no longer needed** when running script versions from 5/19 or older.

 **Usage:**
 ```